Summer Deals & Coupon Codes for 2023

 Contact a certified gas technician to replace the set of gas valve coils.

 Cause #3 – Igniter.
-For a Gas Dryers Only
+For Gas Dryers Only

-If the igniter fails to heat up sufficiently to ignite the gas, it may be defective.
+It may be defective if the igniter fails to heat up sufficiently to ignite the gas.

 Possible Solution